The Tutte embedding of the Poisson-Voronoi tessellation of the Brownian disk converges to $\sqrt{8/3}$-Liouville quantum gravity: Main results

 The aforementioned limit theorems are concerned with the metric measure space structure of large uniformly random planar maps, but not how they are embedded into the plane.
 However, it is an important problem to understand scaling limits for canonical embeddings of random planar maps.
 This is motivated in part by a desire to better understand the relationship between statistical mechanics models (e.g., percolation, self-avoiding walks, the Ising model) on random planar maps and their counterparts on planar lattices.
 It has long been believed that if the embedding is of a conformal type (e.g., Riemann uniformization, circle packing, or the Tutte embedding we consider here), then the large scale geometry of the statistical mechanics model should be the same as if it were considered on a planar lattice.
 This idea underlies the famous KPZ relation~\cite{kpz-scaling,shef-kpz}, which serves to convert critical exponents computed on a random geometry to the corresponding exponents on a deterministic geometry, and has been used numerous times to give predictions for exponents for critical lattice models which were later verified using $\SLE$ techniques (e.g., \cite{duplantier-bm-exponents, lsw-bm-exponents1, lsw-bm-exponents2, lsw-bm-exponents3}).

 Liouville quantum gravity (LQG) is another theory of random surfaces which was introduced by Polyakov \cite{polyakov-qg1,polyakov-qg2} in the 1980s in the context of string theory.
-To define LQG, one starts with a (form of) the Gaussian free field (GFF) $h$ on a domain $\mcl D$ and then considers the random Riemann surface with metric tensor
+To define LQG, one starts with a (form of) the Gaussian free field (GFF) $h$ on a domain $\mcl D$ and then considers the random two-dimensional Riemannian manifold with metric tensor

 where $\gamma \in (0,2]$ is a parameter.
 This definition does not make rigorous mathematical sense since~$h$ is a distribution and not a function.
 Making rigorous sense of various aspects of LQG has been a major topic of research in recent years.
 Some of this work builds on \cite{shef-kpz}, which constructs the volume form associated with~\eqref{eqn:lqg_def}, which is a random measure $\mu_h$ on $\mcl D$ (see~\cite{kahane,rhodes-vargas-review} for a more general construction of random measures of this type).
 One can construct various kinds of {\em LQG surfaces} by varying the precise definition of $h$ (what domain it lives on, how boundary conditions are chosen, whether one ``weights'' the law of $h$ in some locally absolutely continuous way).
 Generally, one writes {\em $\gamma$-LQG} to refer to LQG surfaces with parameter $\gamma$.
 The special case $\gamma=\sqrt{8/3}$ has long been known to be special: $\sqrt{8/3}$-LQG surfaces, like Brownian surfaces, are related to ``undecorated'' planar maps, and are also called {\em pure} LQG surfaces.